tx00-web-en/Learning-Material-And-Tasks/material/cm.md

 # Coding Marathon:

 In this coding marathon, your task is to develop an API server with authentication using a provided React frontend as a starting point.
-The goal is to work collaboratively, with your team members focusing on backend development and others on the frontend.
+The goal is to work collaboratively- some team members will focus on backend development, while others will work on the frontend.
 At the end of the task, you'll merge your work and deploy the backend to [Render.com](https://render.com/).

 > **Important**: The coding marathon assumes you have watched the [React Crash Course 2024](https://youtu.be/LDB4uaJ87e0?si=aGMiwMn7zoNiGcBM).
 To assist you, here are [**some notes from the video tutorial**](./cm-helper.md).